xavitrigo/fxstreet-interview-francesc-xavier/README.md

 ## Goals

 1. Fix current errors in the API
-2. Apply good practices in the project following clean code and DDD practices
+2. Apply good practices in the project following clean code, DDD practices and Restful best practices
 4. Implement Statistics controller following Clean Clode practices
 5. Create a Job that notifies 5 minutes before a game starts incorrect alignments
 7. Create the frontend with a List of statistics (no Razor allowed, no new endpoints allowed)